Jung (Korean surname): Notable people of recent times

-The following is a list of notable people in recent history with the Korean family name Jeong or any of its variants.
+The following is a list of notable people in recent history with the Korean family name Jung or any of its variants.
 Individuals are grouped by area of notability and then ordered by year of birth.
 Names are presented in the form they are given on the respective articles, which may have the family name first or last, or which may be a stage name or pen name.
 For the selection rules, see the previous section.